 With dear friends coming for dinner who do not like garlic, my menu had to be tweaked.
 Trying to keep things simple, a vegetable platter with a cold spinach dip recipe was perfect.
 I grew up loving the Knorr’s spinach dip that was served in a bread bowl.
 Yup, I’m a child of the 1970s.

 But most sour cream spinach dip recipes had raw garlic and raw onions.
 I decided to nix the garlic and finely mince and saute some sweet onions to remove the bite.
 All 6 of us dove right into the dip with our fresh vegetables.

 When you use a seasoning packet, there are often flavor enhancers with loads of sodium along with a mixture of herbs and spices that’s hard to replicate.
 Going back to basics, this cold spinach dip started with fresh spinach, shredded carrots, onion, sour cream, mayonnaise then pantry ingredients to add even more flavor.

-- There are certain ingredients that are known flavor enhancers like salt, alcohol, soy sauce, Worcestershire, citrus, so a few of these were added to this dip.
+- There are certain ingredients that are known as flavor enhancers like salt, alcohol, soy sauce, Worcestershire, and citrus, so a few of these were added to this dip.

 - Salt is a must in most recipes.
 I prefer kosher salt for dips.